cursey/kanan/README.md

 your python install.

 ## Original patch authors
-Blade3575
+* Blade3575
     * Bitmap font
     * Elf lag

-Step29
+* Step29
     * NPC fast text
     * One click revive
     * Free indoor camera
     * Hide NPC curtains
     * Hide second title
     * No player zoom transparency
     * Mana tunnel lag fix
     * No skill rank up window

-Rydian
+* Rydian
     * No black bars
     * Transformation mastery collect mode always enabled
     * No persistent fighter chain popup
     * Objects between camera and character do not become transparent
     * Client side devCat title

 ## Contributing
 Contributions are welcome.
 If you are contributing a patch that you aren't the original author of please give credits at the top of the file.
 If a patch has been added and you are the original author of it or know who is, open an issue so proper credits may be given (or issue a pull request).

 ## Contributions
-Patches provided by QewQew
+* Patches provided by QewQew
-* ElfLagFix
+    * ElfLagFix.js
-* NPCFastText
+    * NPCFastText.js
-* OneClickRevive
+    * OneClickRevive.js

-Patches provided by C0ZIEST
+* Patches provided by C0ZIEST
-* FreeIndoorCamera
+    * FreeIndoorCamera.js
-* HideNPCCurtains
+    * HideNPCCurtains.js
-* HideSecondTitle
+    * HideSecondTitle.js
-* NoBlackBars
+    * NoBlackBars.js
-* NoPlayerZoomTransparency
+    * NoPlayerZoomTransparency.js
-* AlwaysTransCollectMode
+    * AlwaysTransCollectMode.js
-* FighterNoForce
+    * FighterNoForce.js
-* IgnoreTranslucency
+    * IgnoreTranslucency.js
-* ManaTunnelLagFix
+    * ManaTunnelLagFix.js
-* NoSkillRankUpWindow
+    * NoSkillRankUpWindow.js
-* ClientSideDevCat
+    * ClientSideDevCat.js

 Thanks to all contributors!